 — Best Nail Grinder For Dogs

-Electric nail grinders for pets usually cost the double of cheaper manual options, but they do the job exceptionally well if you have a medium to giant dog.
-For small breeds, it's a bit of an overkill, though.
+Electric nail grinders for pets usually cost double cheaper manual options, but they do the job exceptionally well if you have a medium-to-giant dog.
+For small breeds, it’s a bit of an overkill, though.
 It is made of high-density plastic and benefits from all the engineering of a world-leading brand like Dremel.

-The Dremel Pet Nail Grooming Tool is the bestselling electric dog nail grinder and also on of the priciest but it's worth every single penny:
+The Dremel Pet Nail Grooming Tool is the bestselling electric dog nail grinder and also one of the priciest but it’s worth every single penny:

 - two speeds, 6,500 and 13,000 RPM, so you can adapt to the animal’s stress level (and how much work there is to do)